2016 Turkish coup attempt: Greek maritime patrols for coup fugitives

-On July, 20, there were reports that a group of Turkish military commandos coup fugitives would try to cross from Turkey to the island of Symi, in the southeastern Aegean, at Greece.
-These reports put the Greek armed forces on alert.
-Also, the Greek Coast Guard was on alert and increased the patrols in the area, especially after a group of inflatable dinghies and other vessels were seen departing from Datça, on the Turkish coast, in the direction of Symi, they monitored the movements of the Turkish vessels, which remained in Turkish waters.
-Furthermore, a contingent of the Greek Police was dispatched to Symi to conduct checks there.
-Athens had been anticipating a possible attempt by participants in the failed coup to come to Greece and took the reports seriously.
+On 20 July, there were reports that a group of Turkish military commandos coup fugitives would try to cross from Turkey to the island of Symi, in the southeastern Aegean, at Greece.
+The Hellenic Coast Guard was on alert and increased the patrols in the area, especially after a group of inflatable dinghies and other vessels were seen departing from Datça, on the Turkish coast, in the direction of Symi, they monitored the movements of the Turkish vessels, which remained in Turkish waters.
+Furthermore, a contingent of the Hellenic Police was dispatched to Symi to conduct checks there.
+The Greek government had been anticipating a possible attempt by participants in the failed coup to come to Greece and took the reports seriously.
 Turkish F-16 fighter jets were also scrambled to check reports that missing Turkish coast guard vessels had appeared in Greek waters in the Aegean.
 Later on the day, the Turkish interior ministry denied reports that rebel soldiers might have "hijacked" a vessel to flee to Greece.
 The Greek armed forces remained on alert the throughout the day for potential coup fugitives.